volkswagen e-golf promises everyday versatility with zero tailpipe emissions and low ownership costs

 Visually the e-Golf is distinguished by its energy-efficient LED headlights, used here for the first time on an American Volkswagen model.
 Compared to Bi-Xenon lights, the LED system produces more light despite consuming less power.
 Going forward, Volkswagen electric cars will feature a C-shaped LED DRL signature in the redesigned front bumper.
 The lack of tailpipes at the rear of the car is an obvious clue that this is an EV, along with the badging and blue highlights on the VW logo.
 Other e-Golf design features include aerodynamically optimized 16-inch aluminum-alloy wheels with low rolling resistance 205-section tires.

 Interior.
-The e-Golf has an extremely high level of available equipment, starting with a touchscreen navigation system.
-Other features included are: VW Car-Net™ connected services; Keyless access with push-button start; heatable front seats; a leather-wrapped multi-function steering wheel; Bluetooth® technology; V-Tex leatherette seating surfaces; available SiriusXM® Satellite Radio; a rear-view camera; and Park Distance Control.
+At launch, the e-Golf will be available in SEL Premium trim.
+This well-equipped, top-line trim offers an extremely high level of available equipment, including: a touchscreen navigation system; VW Car-Net® connected services; Keyless entry with push-button start; heatable front seats; a leather-wrapped multi-function steering wheel; Bluetooth® technology; V-Tex leatherette seating surfaces; available SiriusXM® Satellite Radio; a rear-view camera; and Park Distance Control.
 The interior is also enhanced by blue elements, including the decorative seams on the steering wheel and shifter, plus the floor-mat edgings.